Climate Relevant interactions and feedbacks: the key role of sea ice and Snow in the polar and global climate system

 The CRiceS project focuses on improving model predictions of the role of polar processes in the climate system that consists of the oceans, ice and snow cover, and the atmosphere.
 It is crucial to understand the role of the polar processes, such as feedback loops, in polar and global climate.
 One of the main ways scientists can improve our understanding of environmental change is to combine knowledge from different disciplines in a coordinated way.

-The CRiceS project brings together 21 international research teams, from Europe, Canada, South Africa, India and Russia, at the forefront of polar and global climate research.
+The CRiceS project brings together 20 international research teams, from Europe, Canada, South Africa, and India, at the forefront of polar and global climate research.
 The CRiceS research project aims to enhance the modelling of the impacts that these regions have for the global climate.